sagar9015001096-source/Heart-Disease-Prediction-App/README.md

-# Employee-Turnover-Streamlit
+# Heart-Disease-Prediction-App
-It predicts if a employee stays or leaves your firm.
+It predicts Heart Diease